false — Create logical arrays filled with false values in MATLAB and RunMat.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how false works, line by line, in Rust.
+Read exactly how false is executed, line by line, in Rust.

 About RunMat